tzolov/elasticsearch-hadoop/README.md

   public void write(DataOutput arg0) throws IOException { /* empty */ }
 }
 ```
-This class is mapped into the following JSON format:
+This class will be mapped into the JSON:
 ```JSON
   _source: {
     userName: "Crunch user"
   }
 ```

+* Write a Avro classes:
+Same as custom Writable classes.
+The Avro class is serialized according to Jakckson's ObjectMapper rules.

 # Building the source